jumpnow/jumpnowtek-site/_posts/2014-11-09-FreeBSD-Duovero-serial-ports.md

 `/dev/cuau1` and `/dev/ttyu1` reference *uart2*.

+Both seem to work the same.
 I need to research what the difference is.

-But on to a test.
+But on to a test...

 If I jumper `pin 15 (uart2.tx)` and `pin 17 (uart2.rx)` on the *Parlor* expansion header, I can run a simple echo program like [this][serialecho].